Lupeipei/walden/README.md

 Being a little shame of myself, I decide to type the whole book.
 Besides, I have found the [*audiobook*](https://archive.org/details/walden_librivox) of it.For me, it is like a background music when I am typing.Hope you enjoy it.

-My dear fingers, it is show time, enjoy typing.:-)
+My dear fingers, it is show time, enjoy typing:-)

 ## Contents